 There aren’t many people who wake up one day and think, “Hey, I know, I’ll start a full-size symphony orchestra.”
 Even fewer actually manage to do it.
-The Sussex Symphony Orchestra is here today thanks to the courage and enthusiasm of its founder and conductor Mark Andrew James.
+The Sussex Symphony Orchestra is here today thanks to the courage and enthusiasm of its founder Mark Andrew James.

 The SSO was formed in January 1993.
 Based in Brighton, our members are a mixture of professional musicians and talented amateurs who live or work in Sussex.